 If you're familiar with wiring, first cut the power to your attic light and then connect Romex wire that's been stripped of about 8 inches of covering at the end to an available knockout in the junction box.
 Then, run the wiring to your attic fan, strip another 8 inches at that end, and connect the wire to the thermostat.

 Strip away about 3/4 inch of the insulation and use a wire nut to connect all the white wires.
 Then, wrap the green wire around the grounding screw inside the thermostat box.
 Connect the black wire coming from the light fixture to the black wire on the box and then connect the red wire on the thermostat to the black wire that comes from the fan motor.

 Rewire the Light

-Take the spool of Romex and cut 6-inch lengths of black, white, and ground wire.
+Take the spool of Romex and cut 6-inch lengths of the black, white, and ground wire.
 Make a "pigtail" of each of the white, black, and ground wires by using a wire nut for each of them.
 Then, install these pigtailed wires to the light fixture in the same way the wires you removed were installed.

 For safety's sake, take the Romex wire coming from the light fixture and staple it to the ceiling joists at 12-inch intervals.
 When you're finished with the wiring, wrap all the wires with electrical tape.
-Now, set the thermostat to 95 degrees and your powered attic fan will turn on to keep your attic a safer and more energy-efficient temperature.
+Now, set the thermostat to 95 degrees and your powered attic fan will turn on to keep your attic at a safer and more energy-efficient temperature.